Kimberly McClain

 McClain

-From 2021 to 2023, Dr. McClain served in the Biden–Harris Administration as the Deputy Assistant Secretary for Congressional and Legislative Affairs at the U.S. Department of Veterans Affairs.
-In that role, she advised the Secretary and Deputy Secretary on congressional matters and provided management and oversight of the Department’s congressional activities.
+Prior to HUD, Dr. McClain served as Deputy Assistant Secretary for Congressional and Legislative Affairs at the U.S. Department of Veterans Affairs (VA) from 2021 to 2023.
+In this capacity, she advised senior leadership on legislative matters and directed congressional strategies for the VA’s $300 billion budget and legislative priorities.

 BACK TO PEOPLE